 EMU Nursing offers a School Nurse Certification Program (SNCP) approved by the Pennsylvania Department of Education.
 The purpose of the School Nurse Certification Program is to prepare registered nurses to meet the health needs of children of all ages in diverse school settings.
 This postbaccalaureate program consists of 12 credits of coursework, including a practicum, leading to a certificate as a in Pennsylvania.

-Courses are offered online and in a blended format.
+Courses are offered online.
 This certification program can be taken as part of the Master of Science in Nursing (MSN) with the leadership and school nurse concentration or independent of the MSN.
 For students wishing to pursue an MSN, the certification program provides an easy transition into the MSN Leadership and School Nurse concentration.
 Since courses are offered online and in a blended format this program can be accessible to all nurses from any state.

 We strongly encourage you to investigate the prerequisites for school nurses in your state before applying to make sure this program meets the requirements.

-Upon completion of the School Nurse Certification Program curriculum, students who are RN’s in Pennsylvania, are eligible to apply for the School Nurse Certificate (Education Specialist I) issued by the Pennsylvania (PA) Department of Education (Note: BSN and valid PA registered nurse license required).
+Upon completion of the School Nurse Certification Program curriculum, students who are RN’s in Pennsylvania, are eligible to apply for the School Nurse Certificate (Education Specialist I) issued by the Pennsylvania (PA) Department of Education.
 The PA DOE requires conversion to an Education Specialist Level II certificate within six service years as a Certified School Nurse.